The 5 Day Positioning Challenge

 So, how do you run up this brand flag?
 Start with Positioning.
 Let's get at this.

-Using this proven process in our professional services company, we have developed brand Positioning for small and large businesses, non-profits, consultants, and service businesses, government departments, and tech companies across North America and Australasia.
+Using this proven process in my professional services company, I have developed brand Positioning for small and large businesses, non-profits, consultants, and service businesses, government departments, and tech companies across North America and Australasia.

 Following this same technique, you can develop an effective, professional and authentic brand Positioning communicating your message both internally and externally.